anshk8/AirReserve/README.md

 - Never commit `.env` file to version control
 - Keep API keys secure
 - Follow best practices for credential management

+**Notification Config Updates:**
+If you see a new version or changes in `config/notification_config.template.json`, update your own `notification_config.json` to match, and re-add your webhook and any personal settings.
+The `config_version` field helps you track if your config is up to date.